syncfusion-content/maui-docs/MAUI/DataForm/grouping.md

 #### DataForm display options attribute

-The order of the editors in the group can also be changed by using `RowOrder` property of [DataFormDisplayOptions] attribute.
+The order of the editors in the group is also changed by using the `RowOrder` property of the `DataFormDisplayOptions` attribute.

 {% tabs %}
 {% highlight C# %}